 - 225 teenage driving fatalities in 2016

-Overall, in the United States, per the Road Safety Facts by the ASIRT, 37,000 people die in road crashes every year and another 2.35 million are injured or disabled.
+- Overall, in the United States, per the Road Safety Facts by the ASIRT, 37,000 people die in road crashes every year and another 2.35 million are injured or disabled.

 I’m undocumented, can you still take my case?

-Yes and yes.
+Yes.
 In California, it is against the rules in any civil case, including a car accident lawsuit, to use someone’s immigration status against them.
-In other words, when someone is negligent and causes you injury, it is irrelevant what, how, or why you are here.
-To this end and to be on the safe side, we always issue privacy objections to stop any line of questioning meant to elicit this type of information.
+In other words, when someone is negligent and causes you injury, it doesn’t matter what, how, or why you are here.
+To be on the safe side, we always issue privacy objections to stop any line of questioning meant to obtain this type of information.

 While English is the language spoken in the courtroom, it is common for non-English speakers to utilize licensed interpreters.
-Our attorneys work with some of the best interpreters that can help be your voice, often matching your dialect, tone, and intonations, to ensure the translation and interpretation is spot on and conveys your story and emotions.
+Our car accident attorneys work with some of the best interpreters in Los Angeles that can help be your voice, often matching your dialect, tone, and intonations, to ensure the translation and interpretation are spot on and conveys your story and emotions.

-Can I recover for an auto accident if I am partly to blame or contributed to the accident?
+Can I get compensation for a car accident if I am partly to blame for it?

 Yes.
 California is a “comparative fault” state, which means your total recovery will be reduced by the percentage you are deemed to have contributed to the accident occurring.
-For example, if you’re total recovery is $1,000,000 and your actions were deemed to have contributed 25 percent to the accident, then your recovery is $750,000.
+For example, if you’re total recovery is $1,000,000 and your actions were deemed to have contributed 25% to the accident, then your recovery is $750,000.
 You can recover even if you are considered 99% at-fault.
 When speaking to a personal injury attorney, this will be discussed.

-What if I was working or I was on-the-clock at the time of my accident?
+What if I was working or on-the-clock at the time of my accident?

 Depending on the specific facts of your case, you may be able to make a workers’ compensation claim and file a lawsuit in civil court against at-fault third parties (non-employer).
 Fortunately, we have you covered as we not only have award-winning auto accident lawyers on staff, we also have a workers’ compensation department with extensive experience and success handling all types of workers’ comp cases.
-For more information on workers’ compensation department, please click here.

-How our expert auto accident attorneys can help you
+How our award-winning auto accident attorneys can help you

-In addition to everything discussed above, our core values focus on the dignity of the individual, excellence, and service.
-Our personal injury lawyers take a client-first approach and aim to give you the best, most personable service possible.
+In addition to everything discussed above, our core values focus on compassion, service, and results.
+Our Los Angeles car accident lawyers take a client-first approach and aim to give you the best, most personable service possible.
 We keep you informed, answer your questions, and never make any important decisions without first informing and consulting with you.

 Helpful Articles From Our Auto Accident Lawyers

-- When to settle or got to trial in your car accident case
+- When to settle or go to trial in your car accident case

-- How to recover damages after a hit-and-run accident
+- Can I still recover damages after a hit-and-run accident